TimPietrusky/log/webusb-dmx512-controller.md

 7. Close the Arduino IDE and then open it again (this is needed to load the new sketchbook that we selected in the step before)
 8. Now we need to configure the Arduino IDE so that it can recognize our Arduino Leonardo:
    1. Select the model: *Tools > Board > Arduino Leonardo (WebUSB)*
-   2. Select the USB port: *Tools > Port > /dev/tty.usbmodem* (This should be something with *usb* in the name and can be different on your computer)
+   2. Select the USB port: *Tools > Port > /dev/tty.usbmodem* (The * is a placeholder and will be different for every Arduino you are using)

     **Attention**: This can only be selected if your Arduino is actually attached to your computer!
 9. Open the sketch (if it's not already open): *File > Sketchbook > webusb_dmx512_controller*